ramdeoshubham/macros/index.md

 - EXTERN_C_START
 - EXTERN_C_END

-> This macro is for C++ users.
+These macros are for C++ users.
 To compile a piece of C code in C++ environment, you can use these macros as follows:

 ```C
 //somecppfile.cpp